kentontroy/diary_sys_admin_work/README.md

-### A primitive but easy way to keep notes and thoughts on ongoing System Administration tasks and DevOps / MLOps challenges
+### Some notes and thoughts on ongoing System Administration tasks and DevOps / MLOps challenges

 #### FreeIPA IPv6 ruminations
 ```